-Sure, clay idols are expensive, and vegetable dyes can’t imitate the eye-popping colors that chemical paints can.
-But POP statues take days, sometimes months to dissolve.
+Widespread campaigns to highlight the ill-effects of non-biodegradable Plaster of Paris (POP) idols have been gaining traction with devotees.
+Sure, eco-friendly Ganesha idols can be expensive, and vegetable dyes can’t fully imitate the eye-popping colours that chemical paints offer.
+However, unlike eco-friendly idols, POP statues take weeks, and sometimes even months to dissolve.

 Alternatively, if you think eco-Ganpatis aren’t your scene, you could go ahead and buy a POP idol and: